Free Settler or Felon

 Map showing location of grant to William CarterMap showing location of Barraba

-The land shown as Palmer on the map above was also a grant to William Carter.
+The land shown as Palmer on this map was also a grant to William Carter.

 Convicts assigned to William Carter at Barraba in 1828 included -